jiangs11/jiangs11.github.io/pages/experience.md

 📅 _December 2021 - Present_

--   Working on various government funded and commercial projects.
+-   Working on various government-funded and commercial contracts to design, develop, and deliver optimal solutions to our customers.
--   TODO: Update with some projects I've worked on
+-   Develop and integrate new software features into complex, full-functional, automated test systems.
+-   Communicate with subject matter experts to design large test case scenarios leading to increased test runs.

 &nbsp;